newdigate/vhdl-tdm/README.md

 # encode and decode tdm time-division-multiplex digital audio signals
+**this is a work in progress**
-decode and decode 16-ch/ 16 bits-per-sample TDM audio stream
+* decode and decode 16-ch/ 16 bits-per-sample TDM audio stream

 * Using [ghdl](https://github.com/ghdl/ghdl) tool chain